blinskey/greek-reference/README.md

 Review* in 2014 (referenced by its previous title, Ancient Greek Lexicon and Syntax).

-The app currently in maintenance mode.
+The app is currently in maintenance mode.
 I am not adding new features, but I continue to maintain support for new Android releases.

 ## Building the App